 The world of technology is changing very fast, and green technologies are becoming more and more demanded.
-Although it is still possible to read the opinions of nonbelievers, who talk about green technologies as “expensive toys” that exist only thanks to charity oriented towards sustainable development.
+However it is still possible to read the opinions of nonbelievers, who talk about green technologies as “expensive toys” that exist only thanks to charity oriented towards sustainable development.

 Fortunately, the situation is constantly changing for the better, green technological solutions are becoming cheaper, and completely new sectors of the green economy are emerging.
-Until recently, Karl Burkart defines a green economy based on six main sectors: renewable energy, sustainable transport, green building, water management, waste management, land management.
+Until recently, Karl Burkart defined a green economy based on six main sectors: renewable energy, sustainable transport, green building, water management, waste management, and land management.
 Now, to this list, we can add electronic education (knowledge management) and the “Internet of things” (creation of physical objects equipped with built-in technologies for interaction with each other).

 One of the main tasks in the field of the formation of a “green” economy in the coming years is to change people’s views on the consumption of natural resources.
 People must learn to treat living nature as a valuable product that needs to be saved.
 Then energy-saving technologies will be in demand, and the scale of the green sector will exceed the sectors of the traditional economy.

 Already today, there are major changes in the world economy towards the use of alternative energy sources (AES) and the protection of the natural environment.
 The advantages of the priority application of AES for all countries are undeniable, and the possibilities of alternative energy sources exceed the current needs of civilization many times.
-Uniform distribution and accessibility of AES are universal, which equates the rights of all peoples.
+Uniform distribution and accessibility of AES are universal, which equates to the rights of all people.

 In December 2008, a directive was adopted by the European Parliament according to which 27 EU countries plan to increase the use of AES energy to 20% of the total by 2020.
 In some countries in Europe, this figure is already over 20%.
 In Denmark, for example, only wind energy provides 21.3% of the total energy in the grid, in Sweden and Finland 20-25% of the heat production takes place due to biomass burning.
 The world’s annual growth rate of solar energy use is on average 60%, wind energy is 30%.

 Rather rapid growth is shown by the “green” building sector.
-According to forecasts of analysts in 2013, “green” building will take about 20% of the construction services market in the world.
-“Green” building is eco-logical, profitable, comfortable, durable, achieved through the effective use of water, energy, and other resources, using environmentally friendly building materials and technologies.
+According to forecasts of analysts in 2013, “green” buildings will take about 20% of the construction services market in the world.
+“Green” building is eco-logical, profitable, comfortable, and durable, achieved through the effective use of water, energy, and other resources, using environmentally friendly building materials and technologies.

 The first eco-house was built in 1991 in Darmstadt, Germany.
 The experience of its use has shown that this building actually needs a minimum amount of heat: the cost of heating such a house is less than one liter of fuel in liquid form per year per one square meter of the area to be heated.